phuongvo9/DevOps-Essentials/LinuxFundamentals/Fundamentals/QuestionsAndAnswers.md

 # You just installed a new Peripheral Component Interconnect (PCI) network card and Linux did not immediately recognize it.
 What tool do you need to enable the kernel module to run the card?

-The tool you need to enable the kernel module to run the card is called modprobe.
+The tool you need to enable the kernel module to run the card is called `modprobe`.

-To use modprobe, open a terminal window and type the following command:
+To use `modprobe`, open a terminal window and type the following command:

 ```
 modprobe <module_name>